Goltry, Oklahoma

-Goltry is an incorporated rural small town in Alfalfa County, Oklahoma, United States.
-The population was 249 at the 2010 census.
+Goltry is a town in Alfalfa County, Oklahoma, United States.
+The population was 251 at the 2020 census.

-Located there are a town hall, a post office, a farmer's co-op with gas service, a fire department, and a bank, with several blocks of homes.

 History

 Originally part of the Cherokee Outlet, the area of present-day Goltry was not open to non-Indian settlement until September 1893.
 After the opening, a settlement called Karoma emerged on the John Streich farm, approximately one and one-half miles southeast of present Goltry.
 The Arkansas Valley and Western Railway (later part of the St. Louis and San Francisco Railway, or Frisco, system) constructed a line in 1904 from east to west apart the former Woods County that became present-day Alfalfa County, after the creation of the latter 1907.
 The people of Karoma moved most of their homes and businesses closer to the railroad.
 In 1904, John Linden’s townsite company surveyed and platted the town on 240 acres.
 The new community was incorporated and named for Enid resident Charles Goltry, who owned the land and whose milling company constructed a grain elevator there.
 Many of the early settlers were Germans from Russia, in addition to a number from the then German state of Bohemia and from Switzerland.
 At one time, Goltry was home to two German Mennonite churches.
 The remaining Mennonite church, the Pleasant View Church of God in Christ Mennonite, was organized in 1905, by settlers who began to arrive in 1900.
 As late as 2000, one-third of the town's residents claimed German ancestry.
 Goltry is also the birthplace of Wally Parks (1913-2007), the founder of the National Hot Rod Association.